-If you’re after a shower pump then you may be wondering where to start, which is probably what brought you here!
+If you’re after shower pumps then you may be wondering where to start, which is probably what brought you here!
 But you’ve done well by coming here, as you can’t just jump straight in and expect any old shower pump to work.
 Shower pumps can be broken down into two main categories: positive head and negative head pumps; and then a further two categories – twin or single impeller.
 The type that you will need depends upon the layout of your water system.
 So here’s a quick breakdown to answer that burning question – which type of shower pump do I need?

 Positive head shower pump

 This type of pump needs a minimum head of at least 3ft 3ins (990mm) between the base of the cistern and the shower head.
 This is because it relies on a gravity feed of water to kick start the impellers and start pumping hot and cold water.
 This type of shower pump ‘pushes’ the feed of water to the shower.